Winning Ticket: Retirement

 Winning Ticket was retired to stud at Shizunai Stallion Station in Hokkaidō.
 While never a leading sire, Winning Ticket was moderately successful as a stallion, producing multiple winners of local level graded races.
 Winning Ticket's most notable offspring was Berg Ticket, who won the Grade 3 Fairy Stakes in 1999.
 Winning Ticket has also seen some success as a broodmare sire through his daughter Oyster Ticket, who produced horses capable of qualifying for G1 races.
 Through Oyster Ticket, Winning Ticket is the great-damsire of Lei Papale, the 2021 Ōsaka Hai winner, and of Shining Lei, the 2014 Hopeful Stakes winner.
 Winning Ticket was retired from stud in 2005.

 After being retired from stud, Winning Ticket was moved to the Urakawa Yushun Village AERU in Urakawa, Hokkaido.
 In retirement, Winning Ticket spent much of his time grazing with fellow racehorses Dai Yusaku and Hishi Masaru.
 When the horse Legacy World died in 2021, Winning Ticket became the oldest living G1 race winner.

 Winning Ticket died on 18 February 2023 at age 32 due to colic.

 In popular culture

-An anthropomorphized version of Winning Ticket appears in the Japanese media franchise Umamusume: Pretty Derby.
+An anthropomorphized version of Winning Ticket appears in the Japanese media franchise Umamusume: Pretty Derby, voiced by Yui Watanabe.
+She is a straightforward, highly spirited girl prone to frequent emotional outbursts, including crying.